 With grains, greens, and something protein-dense all in one place, you can take aim in every bite for a mixture of flavors & textures.

 And while there are three components to this dish – lentil balls, rice, and a salad – none of it takes terribly long to make.

 How to make lentil balls

-How to make lentil balls in the air fryer
+How to cook them in the air fryer

 Finish with zesty rice & salad

-The lentil balls are served with a bright & lemony rice that’s dotted with parsley.
+The balls are served with a bright & lemony rice that’s dotted with parsley.